uspki/policies/certificate-policy.md

 - Section 3.2.2.3 of the Baseline Requirements, option (c): information provided by the Domain Name Registrar

 #### 3.2.2.4 Validation of Domain Authorization or Control
+CAs shall confirm that, as of the date the Certificate issues, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in Section 3.2.2.4.x.

-This CP allows for procedures adhering to:
+This CP allows for procedures adhering to the Baseline Requirements and four (4) validation methods:

 - Section 3.2.2.4.5 Domain Authorization Document
 - Section 3.2.2.4.6 Agreed-Upon Change to Website
 - Section 3.2.2.4.7 DNS Change
 - Section 3.2.2.4.10 TLS Using a Random Number

-CAs shall confirm that, as of the date the Certificate issues, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in Section 3.2.2.4.x.

-Wildcard FQDNs are not allowed to be validated using Section 3.2.2.4.6 Agreed Upon Change to Website, Section 3.2.2.4.7 DNS Change or Section 3.2.2.4.10 TLS Using a Random Number.
-All wildcard FQDNs included in a certificate shall require a Domain Authorization Document (Section 3.2.2.4.5) signed by the Domain Contact authorizing the issuing of a certificate to include the wildcare FQDN.
+Wildcard FQDNs are not allowed to be validated using Section 3.2.2.4.6 Agreed Upon Change to Website or Section 3.2.2.4.10 TLS Using a Random Number.
+All wildcard FQDNs included in a certificate shall require validation by Section 3.2.2.4.7 DNS Change, or Section 3.2.2.4.5 Domain Authorization Document signed by the Domain Contact authorizing the issuing of a certificate to include the wildcard FQDN.

 CAs shall maintain a record of which validation of domain authorization or control method, including the relevant Baseline Requirements version number, was used to validate each domain in a certificate.